thycotic/dsv-docs/product/auth-general/authgcp/index.md

 It is further assumed that the **Compute Engine default service account** is used.
 However, you can assign a different service account to the Compute instance if desired.

+> NOTE: Using the GCE default service account is generally not best practices because it is defaulted to every GCE that is created, violating the idea of least privileges.
+This is for illustration purposes.

 ![](./images/spacer.png)

 ![](./images/defaultsvc.png)